Guna-Ande/bizcardx/README.md

 ![Screenshot (29)](https://github.com/Guna-Ande/bizcardx/assets/161593988/0f3c7cb1-017d-4398-8655-3e363176b9b6)

-- In the above screen shot the uploaded digital business card is being recognised and sequential detection of the particlars are being captured.
+- In the above screenshot the uploaded digital business card is being recognised and sequential detection of the particlars are being captured.